The best American Express cards

 You can also get up to $100 in credits per 2+ night stay at Conrad or Waldorf Astoria locations.
 You are eligible for this credit once per stay for an unlimited number of stays, but taxes, fees, room rates and gratuities are not eligible for the credit.
 To qualify, you need to book through this link or call 855-292-5757 and reference the code “ZZAAP1.”

 This can also be a good choice for paying for other travel because the card comes with trip interruption/cancellation coverage and trip delay insurance.

 The Hilton Aspire’s ongoing perks are borderline absurd.
 There are very few people who won’t be able to easily recoup much more value than the cost of the annual fee.
 And even though there isn’t a Hilton award chart, Hilton points can still be extremely useful for booking award stays when you take advantage of the 5th night free feature.

 With the Marriott Bonvoy Brilliant Amex card, you’ll earn 6 Marriott points per dollar spent at hotels participating in the Marriott Bonvoy program, 3 points per $1 at U.S. restaurants and flights booked directly with airlines, and 2 points per $1 on other eligible purchases.

-By our estimations, Marriott points are worth 0.8 cents apiece, so this bonus is worth an average of $600 toward hotel stays.
+By our estimations, Marriott points are worth 0.8 cents apiece, so this bonus is worth an average of up to $1,880 toward hotel stays.